Choosing a Kitchen Layout and Preparing Drawings

 At Mother Hubbard’s we embrace a pay-it-forward approach.
 We know that more than a few hours a week are wasted on home visits that aren’t based on serious interest.
-But our truth is that we are passionate designers and perfectionists.
-We need to see the home to offer our best work and the most comprehensive proposal.
+But our truth is that we are passionate designers and perfectionists and without visiting your home, we really can’t know if we can be of help and how much what you want might cost.
+We need to see the home to offer our best work and an initial project estimate.

 Making the Most of Your Existing Space

 After the home visit, an accurate measurement and site survey, your designer will sit down with you and begin to prioritize items based on your budget.
 Functionality is where the layout discussion normally starts, but it always occurs in the context of the current space.
 For example, it might be on your list to blow out a wall and create an open concept kitchen, but if that wall is load-bearing, it could be expensive.
 Similarly, it’s cheaper to keep the sink in its current location along a wall, but you might decide it’s worth the extra plumbing expense to move the sink to the center island.

 There are many excellent resources to help you understand your options for kitchen layouts.
 Here are just a few that should that I have found helpful.